Linear- and Multiple Regression from scratch

 Tweaking the Linear Function

-The slope-intercept form we've used so far can easily be updated to work with multiple xx values.
+The slope-intercept form we've used so far can easily be updated to work with multiple values.
 Here's the linear equation we've used so far:

 There's one little trick we can apply given that we're now mostly dealing with vectors rather than scalar numbers.
 To make the computation more efficient we can use the dot-product which carries out almost the exact same calculation we described above.
 There's just one problem.
-The dot-product can only be used in vector calculations, however bb isn't a vector.
-As it turns out we can simply prepend the bb value to the mm vector and prepend a 11 to the xx vector.
-Doing this little trick makes it possible to use the dot-product calculation while also taking the bb value into account.
+The dot-product can only be used in vector calculations, however isn't a vector.
+As it turns out we can simply prepend the value to the vector and prepend a to the vector.
+Doing this little trick makes it possible to use the dot-product calculation while also taking the value into account.
 Here's what we'd end up with when doing just that:

 Fitting Hyperplanes